RetroPie/RetroPie-Docs/docs/Love.md

 The default behavior of RetroPie is to always install the latest version of Love.
 Currently, this is v11.
 However, most games are written for v10.
 This includes the bundled Mari0 game which will just show a blue screen and an error message if it is started with v11 of Love.

-In order get Mari0 and most other games to work, it is necessary to install v10 of Love.
+In order get Mari0 and most other games to work, it is necessary to install Love v10.
 This requires editing the install script to point it to the correct url, and then (re-)installing Love from source.
 For this, a keyboard and internet access are required:

 - in Emulationstation, press F4 to open a command line, then enter
 ```